 Which pleasure craft can get a Certificate of Registry?

-To obtain a Certificate of Registry from the ILT, the pleasure craft must meet the nationality requirements of the Netherlands following Article 311 of the Wetboek van Koophandel (Commercial Code, only available in Dutch).
+To obtain a Certificate of Registry from the ILT, the pleasure craft must meet the nationality requirements of the Netherlands following Article 311 of the Wetboek van Koophandel (Commercial Code, in Dutch).
 A pleasure craft meets the nationality requirements of the Netherlands if:

 you, as the owner, have the nationality of a Member State of the European Union (EU), the European Economic Area (EEA) or Switzerland, or have the same rights as EU citizens according to the European Economic Community (ECC) Treaty, and;